AKSHILMY/Suspicious-Face-Detection/README.md

 ## Basic Face Detection
 The detection of the face is an essential feature for this monitoring system.
 Though this detection could serve as an attendance recording procedure at the intial stage of the monitoring process, the availability of the student through out the monitoring session is highly important.
 Also, the monitoring system ensures that the student solely does his work.
 Here is when the detection of multiple faces comes to play. <br>
 <a href="https://github.com/AKSHILMY/Suspicious-Face-Detection/blob/main/Implementation/Face%20Detection%20Feature/README.md">See more ...</a>

+## Eye Tracking
+The movement of the eye needs to be tracked in order to understand the line of sight of the user.
+The user needs to maintain his line of sight within a threshold value provided.
+This threshold value is determined using the distance between users, the distance between the computer and the user, and the angle of rotation of the eye along vertical and horizontal axes.<br>
+Click <a href="https://github.com/AKSHILMY/Suspicious-Face-Detection/blob/main/Implementation/Eye%Tracking%20Feature/README.md"> here </a> to understand the approach towards acheiving the eye tracking detection system.